yoasif/yoasif.github.io/_posts/2025-05-13-the-forced-firefox-terms-of-use-tos-clickwrap-agreement-is-here.markdown

 When Mozilla [announced their Terms of Use a few months ago]({% post_url 2025-03-05-the-mozilla-firefox-new-terms-of-use-disaster-what-actually-happened %}), they told us that they would be [asking us to acknowledge](https://blog.mozilla.org/en/firefox/firefox-terms-of-use/) it at a later date.
 That day is here, and I took a quick look at it.

 Mozilla started enforcing their new [ToS for new users](https://bugzilla.mozilla.org/show_bug.cgi?id=1959542), starting with version 138.0.3.
 Enforcement for new users is likely to come at a later date.

-I made a video walking through it.
+I made a video walking through it; feel free to keep reading.

 <p>
 <figure>